andreaszabari/Join-Meet-Us/doc/api.md

 ### `api = new JitsiMeetExternalAPI(domain, options)`

-The next step for embedding Jitsi Meet is to create the Jitsi Meet API object.
+The next step for embedding Meet is to create the Meet API object.
 Its constructor gets a number of options:

 * **domain**: domain used to build the conference URL, 'meet.jit.si' for